groupdocs-watermark/GroupDocs.Watermark-Products/content/watermark/net/remove/excel.en.md

     enable: true
     title: "Streamlining Excel Watermark Removal in .NET"
     exclude: "EXCEL"
-    description: "Learn how to apply the GroupDocs.Watermark C# .NET API to efficiently remove watermarks from Excel sheets, ensuring pristine and presentable financial reports and data analyses."
+    description: "Learn how to apply the GroupDocs.Watermark for .NET C# API to efficiently remove watermarks from Excel sheets, ensuring pristine and presentable financial reports and data analyses."
     items:
         # format loop 1
         - name: "Watermark PDF"